killy10o10/Leaderboard/README.md

 ### Usage

-- It can be used as storing Lists of Tasks to do.
+- It can be used to retrive scores from Leaderboard API.

 ## Authors